Senate GOP breaks century-old tradition for circuit court nominees

 Backlog of vacancies

-The San Francisco-based U.S. Court of Appeals for the 9th Circuit serves Western states, including Nevada.
+The San Francisco-based court of appeals serves nine Western states, including Nevada, along with Guam.

 The circuit has the largest number of judges appointed by Democratic presidents and is a frequent target of Trump, who has claimed a liberal bias of district judges following recent rulings that have blocked his policies from being enacted.

-McConnell also has muscled 31 circuit court judges through the Senate since 2017, including Miller.
+McConnell also muscled 31 circuit court judges through the Senate since 2017, including Miller.

 There is a huge backlog of vacancies on federal district benches nationwide, including the two in Nevada — one considered an emergency because it has remained open for more than three years.